The 10 Most Beautiful Tuscan Villages to Visit on Vacation

 Coined as the “Manhattan of the Middle Ages” thanks to its impressive array of stone towers, San Gimignano is easily one of the most memorable and striking villages in Tuscany, and arguably the whole of Italy.
 While only 14 of the original 72 towers remain still standing, San Gimignano remains a must-visit for those with a love of timeless architectural design and Italian culture.

 Named after the Bishop of Modena, said to have defended his city from Attila the Hun, San Gimignano’s host of stark towers rise above Tuscany’s Elsa Valley like some sort of surrealist dreamscape.
-Just an hour south of Florence or north of Siena, San Gimignano is an unmissable location for solo travelers and families touring the most iconic sights Tuscany has to offer.
+Just an hour south of Florence or north of Siena, San Gimignano is an unmissable location for solo travellers and families touring the most iconic sights Tuscany has to offer.

 3. Barga